Deep Conversations with a Three Year Old

 -One agent, knowing I was living in Utah, called me at 5:30 AM, as she was unaware of a time difference.
 (Making it worse, it was on a morning following an unusually late night, and I was really hoping to sleep in.)

 -During the application process for a different apartment, (with a totally different agent), the application asked for the make and model of our car.
-I filled in: Make: honda Model: civic.
-A few days later, after I had faxed our application to the agent, I got the following message on my answering machine:
+I filled in:

 The sign that greets people entering the state.